samuel-lwl/samuel-lwl.github.io/README.md

 In this project, I explored and visualised public housing resale prices from 2017 to 2021 to learn about recent market trends - specifically, the impact of COVID on the market.
 I also analysed possible factors affecting resale prices.

-Supervised learning models were then trained on past data to predict resale prices on newer unseen transactions.
+Supervised learning models were then trained on past data and tested on newer unseen transactions, achieving results less than 10% away from the true values on average.
 Lastly, unsupervised learning models were used to identify interesting patterns in the data by clustering transactions to form house segments.

 ---